Concured/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If my code requires credentials to run, I have made sure to include a template (aka not the actual credentials) in my code and I have updated the `README.md` file with the location of said template

 #### Required
+- [ ] I've made sure that my code doesn't generate massive amount of logs and I've put [exclusion filters](https://console.cloud.google.com/logs/router/sink?project=theta-byte-156721) if needed
 - [ ] My code follows the [code style of this project](https://www.python.org/dev/peps/pep-0008) (`black` has been run on python files).
 - [ ] The filenames of my code follow the [PEP-8 standard](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)
-- [ ] Any password/secret keys are stored in the Secret Manager, for configuration file, these can still be in secrets/env
+- [ ] Any password/secret keys are stored in the [Secret Manager](https://console.cloud.google.com/security/secret-manager?project=theta-byte-156721), for configuration file, these can still be in secrets/env
 - [ ] Any and all connections to DB use SSL encryption
 - [ ] My code doesn't contain one-letter variables
 - [ ] My code doesn't contain any broad exception (`except Exception` or `except` by itself, or gigantic `try/except` blocs)